open-energy-transition/Ember-Flexibility-Study/README.md

 # What is Snakemake?

 [Snakemake](https://snakemake.readthedocs.io/) is a workflow management system that enables reproducible and scalable data analyses.
 It allows you to define complex pipelines in a readable Python-based language, automatically handling dependencies, job execution, and resource management.
 Snakemake is widely used in scientific computing for automating data processing, analysis, and reporting.
+Snakemake is currently used by PyPSA-Eur.

 ## Defining Rules in Snakemake